qbic-pipelines/pipeline-docs/docs/index.rst

 Additionally, this repository will collect example reports and analysis scripts that are necessary for the different analysis types.

+You can contribute or add changes to the documentation, by making a pull request to the [qbic-pipelines/pipelines-docs github repository](https://github.com/qbic-pipelines/pipeline-docs)

 .. toctree::
    :maxdepth: 2
    :caption: Contents: